Get your project estimate

 DIY‑Friendly Options vs Professional Rules

-Some types of wood flooring are better suited for self-installation than others.
-The quickest way to install wood flooring yourself is with engineered hardwood that has click-lock systems.
-You'll need simple tools like tape measures, chalk lines, and tapping blocks.
-DIY installation can save you $1,200-$3,200 on a 400 sq. ft. area.
+Some types of wood flooring are easier for an individual to self-install than others.
+The fastest type of wood flooring to install yourself is engineered hardwood with a click-lock system.
+To accomplish this, you'll simply need basic tools such as tape measures, chalk lines, and tapping blocks.
+DIY installation could save you between $1,200 and $3,200 on a 400-square-foot area

 Installation Type